gnzlbg/is_sorted/readme.md

-The algorithm to do this is obviously pretty trivial, but this allows this crate to showcases a couple of intermediate-level techniques that are useful when writing Rust components:
+The algorithm to do this is obviously pretty trivial, but this allows this crate to showcases a couple of intermediate-level techniques that are useful when writing Rust components.
+This crates shows how to:

+* extend `Iterator` with your own algorithms
-* how to use specialization to provide more efficient implementations for certain type-comparison pairs
+* use specialization to provide more efficient implementations for certain type-comparison pairs
-* how to use `stdsimd`, `target_feature`, and `cfg_target_feature` to
+* use `stdsimd`, `target_feature`, and `cfg_target_feature` to
   explicitly-vectorize some of the specializations using both compile-time (for `#![no_std]` users) and run-time (for `std` users) feature detection
-* how to implement callables that can be specialized on using `fn_traits` and `unboxed_closures`
+* implement callables that can be specialized on using `fn_traits` and `unboxed_closures`
-* how to support stable users even though the crate uses a lot of nightly-only features
+* support stable users even though the crate uses a lot of nightly-only features

 The crate also adds the following callables that enable specialization based on the comparison operation being used: